YasminRadwan/Network-VLANs/README.md

-# VLANs & Inter-VLAN Routing – Cisco Packet Tracer
+# VLANs Configuration – Cisco Packet Tracer

 ## Overview
-This project demonstrates the implementation of Virtual Local Area Networks (VLANs) to logically segment a Layer 2 network and improve performance and security.
+This project demonstrates the implementation of Virtual Local Area Networks (VLANs) to segment a network logically and improve security, performance, and management.

-Inter-VLAN routing is configured to allow controlled communication between VLANs.
+It covers Access VLANs, Trunk Ports, and Inter-VLAN Routing using Router-on-a-Stick, making the configuration adaptable to various network scenarios.

 ---